ashabou/RockPaperScissors/README.md

 # Rock-Paper-Scissors Detection with YOLOv8

 This project is a real-time **Rock-Paper-Scissors** game played by two people in front of a webcam.
-It uses a YOLOv8 model to detect hand gestures (`Rock`, `Paper`, or `Scissors`) and automatically determines the winner of each round.
+It uses a YOLOv8 model to detect hand gestures (`Rock`, `Paper`, or `Scissors`) and automatically detects the winner when both hands are stable, and includes a cooldown timer to prevent repeated detections too quickly.

 ---